-Lord I am grateful for my spouse.
+Lord, I am grateful for my spouse.
 I am grateful for our relationship.
 I am grateful for the person that I have become.
 I am grateful for the person that you will transform me into.
 In Jesus’ name.
 Amen

 Prayer for couples dating

-Father we thank you for bringing us together as a couple.
-Lord we acknowledge that nothing happens by chance.
+Father, we thank you for bringing us together as a couple.
+Lord, we acknowledge that nothing happens by chance.
 We commit ourselves into your hands.
 Direct our footsteps.
 Make us good stewards of one another, that we would both develop as a result of this relationship.
 If this is not the right relationship for either one of us, Lord don’t let it drag on.
-Don’t let this be a time wasted.
+Don’t let this be time wasted.
 Protect both of us from exploiting one another for ill will.
 In Jesus’ name.
 Amen

 A prayer for engaged couples

-Father we thank you for bringing us to a time of commitment.
-Let this be a time of continued growth as we work together a life together.
+Father, we thank you for bringing us to a time of commitment.
+Let this be a time of continued growth as we work together with a life together.
 Teach us to see one another as you see us.
 May I see my spouse as you see them.
 May my spouse see me as you see them.
 Lord, show us how to love one another as you would.
 Whatever is in me that may hinder my relationship, let it be an area of growth and resolution while we are engaged.

 You know where I carry hurt.
 You know where I am weak.
 Teach me to not have these things work against what we are building together.
 I pray the same for my spouse.
 Teach us to support and champion one another’s growth without judgement.
-One our eyes to see each other’s victory as our own victory.
+One of our eyes to see each other’s victory as our own victory.
 Your word says two become one.
 In Jesus’ name.
 Amen